prokopsimek/awesome-developer-experience/readme.md

 About this section.
 Optional.
 Keep this short and focus on the list.

-- [WTF is DX](https://developerexperience.io/practices/good-developer-experience) - An article introducing the meaning of Developer Experience.
 - [DX Manifesto](https://developerexperiencemanifesto.org) - Basic Developer Experience principles.
+- [Heroku DX](https://www.heroku.com/dx) - Evolving the Developer Experience.
+Again.
+- [What is DX](https://developerexperience.io/practices/good-developer-experience) - An article introducing the meaning of Developer Experience.

 ## Contribute